BitOMC/BitOMC/docs/src/runes/specification.md

 twelve-character rune names are unlocked, between block 857,500 and block 875,000 the eleven character rune names are unlocked, and so on and so on, until the one-character rune names are unlocked between block 1,032,500 and block 1,050,000.
-See the `ord` codebase for the precise unlocking schedule.
+See the `bitomc` codebase for the precise unlocking schedule.

 To prevent front running an etching that has been broadcast but not mined, if a non-reserved rune name is being etched, the etching transaction must contain a